 Adoptions are great, double adoptions are even better, but a triple adoption is beyond amazing!

 That’s what happened with one Jericho family after the foster couldn’t part with them, so she ended up adopting the entire family. 💗”

 Saving ‘Skinny’ from Behind the Walls

-One morning at 3 a.m., the homeowner heard Skinny meowing and realized he was under the floor the entire time.
+One morning at 3 a.m., the homeowner heard Skinny meowing and realized he had been under the floor the entire time!
 Unfortunately, Skinny couldn’t find a way out until Debacker and the homeowner went to work.

 “With the new holes this morning, [Skinny] found a way out and was cornered in the basement until I was able to safely contain him in a carrier,” wrote Debacker.

 Judging by the holes in the pictures, the cat didn’t have to be so skinny to get out.